SoftwareHeritage/swh-docs/docs/journal.rst

 Datetime
 ++++++++

-There are 2 type of date that can be encoded in a kafka message:
+There are 2 type of date that can be encoded in a Kafka message:

 - dates for git-like objects (:py:class:`swh.model.model.Revision` and :py:class:`swh.model.model.Release`): these dates are part of the hash